 “This is your stadium?”

 Constantine is not impressed.
-I try to describe how there are perhaps hundreds of larger stadiums that hold three times as many people as his great Coliseum, and why there are thousands of small stadiums like this scattered throughout the land.
+I try to describe how there are perhaps hundreds of larger stadiums that hold five times as many people as his great Coliseum, and why there are thousands of small stadiums like this scattered throughout the land.
 I add why we no longer keep slaves for building and upkeep, except for the large stadiums where we still sort of do.

 “What nations battle here?” asks Constantine.